JackLumers/Card-Game-Sample/README.md

 At the time I have some problems with separating logic and visualization, but I really want to work in this direction and learn architecture best-practices.
 Tryied MVP pattern for the card objects and it's seems to work, but I'm sure there was a better approach and I eventualy broke the pattern 'cause there is too many dependencies on Views.

+Maybe I'll work on it later when I got some ideas.
+I actually know how to do some parts better but I already spend enough time on it so it will remain as it is for a while.

 Thank you for reading this far!
 I will be glad to know how to separate logic and visuals properly and better approaches for the acync processes.
 You can write me on Telegram if you want, link in the profile.